kggoyani/GraphmathJS/README.md

 # GraphmathJS
-It is a java script library to draw graph using svg
+It is a java script library to draw cartesian coordinate system. start with GraphmathJS.setParameters();
+GraphmathJS.drawCoOrdinateSystem(paper[qid])